 Searching Our Catalogue

 Show moreThe State Records Office archives catalogue lists government records held in the State Archives Collection.
 It provides contextual information about those records and which government agency created them.
-The catalogue also displays digital copies of some digitised archives and allows you to pre-order records to view in the Archives Reading Room or to request they be digitised.
+The catalogue also displays digital copies of some digitised archives and allows you to pre-order records to view in the Archives Reading Room.

 How Do I Order Archives for Use in the Reading Room?